ReWats/music-quiz/README.md

-Simple music quiz using HTML, CSS and JS.
+Simple music quiz using HTML, CSS and JavaScript.